AyalYakobe/floorplan_ocr/README.md

 - **`text_generation.py`**: Implements text extraction and generation algorithms to interpret and process content from images.
 - **`combine_text_w_image.py`**: Merges the extracted text with processed images to generate meaningful annotated outputs.
 - **`simple_evaluation.py`**: Provides a basic method to evaluate the extracted text’s quality and accuracy.
-- **`surya_evaluator.py`**: An advanced evaluation module that performs a more detailed analysis of text-image alignment and quality.
 - **`surya_pdf_processor.py`**: Extracts images from PDF files, applies OCR, and stores the output in JSON format for further processing.
 - **`sidebar_processor.py`**: Handles any special sidebar-related text extraction and processing for enhanced OCR results.